What to think of before register company in Singapore?

 - Names which are identical to the name of any company / sole-proprietorship / forms of partnership regardless of whether the entities are Live Entities or Struck Off/Wound Up/Terminated entities

-- Names which are identical to a name being reserved under the Business Registration Act, the Companies Act, the Limited Liability Partnerships Act or Limited Partnerships Act
+- Names that are identical to a name being reserved under the Business Registration Act, the Companies Act, the Limited Liability Partnerships Act or Limited Partnerships Act

 - Names which the Minister has directed the Registrar not to accept for registration e.g. Temasek